Create your own Adventure!

 • Giving check-ins a purpose with clear timelines and targets throughout the year improves participant engagement, keeping interactions fun and easy.
 Support participants by regularly addressing the Award at lunch, via emails, group chats, free periods, or one-on-one meetings.
 Weekly office hours are recommended if possible.
 Choose the best approach for your Centre.

-View our (Link) for more tips.
+View our Best Practices for more tips.

 Adults Delivering the Award FAQ